 \section{Abstract}

-We consider a game with two players, consisting of a number of rounds, where the first player to win $n$ rounds becomes the overall winner.
+We consider a game with two players, consisting of a number of rounds, where the player who is first to win \(n\) rounds becomes the overall winner.
 Who wins each individual round is governed by a certain urn having two types of balls (type 1 and type 2).
 At each round, we randomly pick a ball from the urn, and its type determines which of the two players wins.
-We study the game under three regimes.
-In the first and the third regimes, a ball is taken without replacement, whilst in the second regime, it is returned to the urn with one more ball of the same colour.
-We study the properties of the random variables equal to the properly defined overall net profits of the players, and the results are drastically different in all three regimes. \\[.3cm]\textbf{Keywords:} Gambler's ruin problem, Rubin's construction, P\'olya's urn \\[.3cm]\textbf{AMS 2010 subject classifications: 60C05, 60J10, 91A05}
+We study the game under three regimes: in the first regime, the round outcomes are independent with fixed probabilities; in the second regime, probabilities are governed by a P\'olya urn; finally, in the third regime, balls are sampled without replacement.
+We obtain the properties of the random variables equal to the properly defined overall net profits of the players, and the results are drastically different in all three regimes. \ yielding the statement of the Theorem. \end{proof}